syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/FAQ/How-to-Print-the-PivotChart.md

 ---
 layout: post
-title: How to Print the PivotChart
+title: How to Print the PivotChart | WindowsForms | Syncfusion
 description: How to Print the PivotChart
 platform: WindowsForms
 control: PivotChart